carolzhou/multiPhATE2/README.md

 If you are configuring multiPhATE to annotate at least two phage genomes, you may opt to run the CompareGeneProfiles (CGP) and Genomics modules by setting CGP to 'true'.
 For meaningful results, it is  recommended that relatively similar genomes be compared using these analyses.
 Although there is no theoretical limit to the number of genome that can be compared, it is recommended that the user run at least three, and it is advised to test drive this analysis with up to a dozen or so genomes to determine how much compute time and memory might be required, before running very large numbers of genomes (as the algorithm is n2).

 10) Parallelism.
 multiPhATE can be parallelized in several ways.
 First, the user may specify the number of blast threads to be requested when running blast+.
 Next, multiPhATE suppors pthreads.
 How this may be handled is hardware dependent, but on most systems you should be able to select "ALL" to maximize usage of threads.
 Using threads will parallelize the PhATE annotation processes launched by multiPhATE.
 Lastly, any number of multiPhATE processes may be distributed across a compute cluster.
 In this case, the user must prepare the hardware-dependent scripts to launch the jobs.
 Selecting HPC='true' will turn off multiPhATE-level logging, so that the various multiPhATE processes do not compete for IO and clash in writing to a common log.
+Note that when running multiPhATE2 in this manner on a compute cluster (HPC mode), the CGP/Genomics modules should not be run until all PhATE processes have returned, which means that it will be necessary for the user to verify completion of PhATE processes, and impose a checkpoint at CGP in order to resume processing of the remainder of the code (see section on checkpointing).

+11) Checkpointing.
+This advanced feature allows the user to re-start computations at 3 stages in multiPhATE2 processing.
+Select the point at which you wish to re-start computations by setting that checkpoint to 'true'.
+See the section on checkpointing (above) for more information about when to use checkpointing.

-11) Verbosity:
+12) Verbosity:
 You may up- or down-regulate verbosity in the multiPhate.config file, under "# VERBOSITY".
 This includes an option to clean the (voluminous) raw blast and hmm search data from the output directories.
 It is suggested that clean_raw_data, and phate_progress be set to 'true'.
 The phate_warnings and phate_messages, when set to 'true', will generate voluminous output; set these to 'true' only when trouble-shooting the pipeline.

-12) See INSTALLATION AND SET-UP CHECKLIST below.
+Lastly, see INSTALLATION AND SET-UP CHECKLIST below.

 #### PIPELINE EXECUTION

 Run the PhATE pipeline at the command line by passing your multiPhate.config file as an argument to the multiPhate.py pipeline driver script, as follows: `$ python multiPhate.py multiPhate.config`

+#### HOW TO USE CHECKPOINTING

+Checkpointing is provided at three stages of multiPhATE2 processing: 1) After completion of gene finding and before PhATE processing (phate checkpointing), and 2) After completion of PhATE annotation, before execution of the CGP module (CGP checkpointing), and after CGP processing and before the Genomics module (genomics checkpointing).
+In order for annotation checkpointing to work, the PhATE pipeline must have successfully completed for all input genomes.
+Likewise, in order for CGP checkpointing to work, the genome.fasta files must exist in the PipelineInput/ folder, and the phate_sequenceAnnotation.gff files must exist in the PipelineOutput/ folder for all input genomes, and before Genomics checkpointing, all Results_nnn directories created by the CGP module must be in place.
+Invoking checkpointing involves setting the checkpoint parameters in your multiPhATE.config file:  turn CHECKPOINT_PHATE, CHECKPOINT_CGP, or CHECKPOINT_GENOMICS to 'true'.
+Checkpointing can be used at any stage when troubleshooting multiPhATE2; checkpointing allows the user to skip earlier stages of processing (saving time), and troubleshooting a later stage.
+In addition, checkpointing at the Genomics module allows the user to run the module any number of times, using the same prerequisite data outputs, in order to modify parameters that specificy stringency with which gene correspondences are determined, and, ultimately, a core genome is computed.
+Thus, if checkpointing at the Genomics module, the genomics.config file can be modified to override default sequence identity and coverage values.
+To re-run CGP with custom parameters, invoke multiPhATE in the usual manner:  python multiPhate.py <yourRunName>.config.

 #### SUPPORTING DATABASES